 Our journey will then take us from the pristine white world of the glacier to the black sands of Reynisfjara Beach, whose dark volcanic landscape provides a stark contrast to the white-tipped waves of the Atlantic Ocean.
 Behind it are a series of dramatic basalt sea stacks, whose columnar shapes rise up against a craggy cliff face.
 They are highly photogenic and are a bit like the Giant's Causeway in Ireland.

 Our final stop will come at around twilight at the Skogafoss Waterfall, which is both incredibly beautiful and steeped in local legend.
 Its roaring cascade tumbles over a volcanic rockface into a teeming white pool below.
 There is a winding path on the hill next to it that offers a panoramic view over the falls and surrounding area.
 On our way up, we will see a couple of fascinating rock formations that local legend holds are petrified trolls who were turned to stone when they forgot about the dawn.
-Locals also believe that there is treasure hidden somewhere close to the cascade, although it can only be found by someone who was born at the nearby Skogar Farm and has been raised on horse milk and horsemeat, without ever hearing the name of God.
+Locals also believe that there is a treasure hidden somewhere close to the cascade, although it can only be found by someone who was born at the nearby Skogar Farm and has been raised on horse milk and horsemeat, without ever hearing the name of God.
 Suffice to say no-one has yet fulfilled these stringent conditions, so the treasure remains there!